Kunqu: Industry

-Kunqu opera is divided into three categories: sinian horn, fresh horn and pure clown.
+Kunqu opera roles are divided into three broad categories: Dan, Sheng and Jing or Chou.

-Because the early Kun opera belongs to the Southern Opera system, it inherits the role industry system of the Southern Opera, and simultaneously absorbs the long of the Northern Zaju, taking the basic roles of Sheng, Dan, Jing, Mei, Chou, outer and paste seven acts.
+Because the early Kun opera belongs to the Southern opera system, it inherits the role industry system of the Southern opera, and simultaneously absorbs that of the Northern Zaju, taking the basic roles of Sheng, Dan, Jing, Mei, Chou, outer and paste seven acts.

-Huan Sha Ji, an early work, reflects the character branch method in the early stage of Kun Opera.
-In addition to following the seven lines of Southern Opera, it also borrowed the setting method of Xiao Mei and Xiao Dan in Yuan Zaju, and added five lines of Xiao Sheng, Xiao Dan, Xiao Mei, Xiao Wai and Xiao Jing, a total of twelve lines.
+Huan Sha Ji, an early work, reflects the character branch method in the early stage of Kun opera.
+In addition to following the seven lines of Southern opera, it also borrowed the setting method of Xiao Mei and Xiao Dan in Yuan Zaju, and added five lines of Xiao Sheng, Xiao Dan, Xiao Mei, Xiao Wai and Xiao Jing, a total of twelve lines.